 “I survived,” he said, his eyes never leaving mine.

-We were silent for a moment, just staring at each other, but then he turned to look at the door leading to the gym.
+We were silent for a moment, just staring at each other, but then he turned to look at the door that led into the gym.
 “Do you want to go grab a beer instead?” he asked.

 “Nah… leg day.
 I shouldn’t let myself get out of shape,” I said, finally getting up from the bench.